 - If you are using any proxy servers or VPN on your device, disable them.
 Go to Network and sharing center and look for enabled VPN or servers.
 If there is any, click on disable option.

 - Sometimes, you get routerlogin.net not working error because the pop blocker blocks the re-direction.
 Hence you should temporarily disable the Pop-up blocker and check does it resolve the error.

 - Apart from this, clear the DNS cache of the computer via the command prompt.
 Open the command prompt program from Windows start button and type ipconfig/flushdns.
 Hit the enter key and you’re done.

 - Last but not the least option is to use the IP address of your router instead of www.routerlogin.net.
 For the windows users, you can find the router’s IP from the left pane of “Network and Internet” section.
 And Mac users can check the Network tab under the “system preferences”.

-If you can’t connect to the Internet via after Netgear_ext setup router, do this:
+If you can’t connect to Internet even after setting up the Netgear router, do this:

 - Start with collecting some information – whether there is no internet connectivity on just one device or it’s a complete outage.